 St. Francis College firmly believes that a lack of financial resources should never be an obstacle to the pursuit of higher learning.
 That is why we are committed to providing greater educational opportunity though financial aid in a variety of forms.

-When you apply for financial aid at SFC, a counselor from our Office of Student Financial Services will work closely with you to help you take full advantage of the resources available to you through:
+When you apply for financial aid at SFC, a counselor from our Office of Financial Aid will work closely with you to help you take full advantage of the resources available to you through:

 - Merit Based Scholarships

 You will need to create your FAFSA ID in order to electronically sign and submit your FAFSA, as well as to make any needed corrections later.
 And if you are a dependent student, your parent will need his or her own FSA ID too.

 - This includes fall 2019 and spring 2020

 - Transfer students can file the FAFSA beginning Oct.
 1, 2018.

 - The FAFSA is a free application, so avoid online scams requesting payment.

 - Note: The 2019-2020 FAFSA references your 2017 taxes.

 - After filing your FAFSA, you will receive a Student Aid Report (SAR) created from the information you provided in the FAFSA.
 Your Expected Family Contribution (EFC) will be included in the SAR.
 St. Francis College then calculates your estimated Cost of Attendance (COA).
 Your EFC is subtracted from your COA to determine your eligibility for need-based financial aid.
 Please review your SAR for accuracy and make any necessary corrections online.
 Contact the U.S. Department of Education if you do not receive your SAR or have questions regarding your SAR.